Thursday, 24 January 2019

 7. Slow-cooker: cook on high for 2-3 hours; cool.

-8. Add tomato paste or chopped tinned tomatoes to vegetables; blend.
+8. Add tomato paste or chopped tomatoes to vegetables; blend.
 Taste.
 Add more tomato paste, salt and pepper, Savoury Spice Mix, celery salt or other herbs according to taste.
 This is your base.

 9. Add vegetable stock (home-made, granules or cubes) until the soup reaches the desired thickness.
 Check seasoning; adjust accordingly.